Murdo-C/captainmurdo.github.io/reading.md

 - Death's End by Cixin Liu ⭐️

 ### Non-Fiction
+- The Omnivore’s Dilemma: A Natural History of Four Meals by Michael Pollan
 - Sam Walton: Made In America by Sam Walton
 - Radical Candor by Kim Scott
 - Skin in the Game by Nassim Nicholas Taleb